 Connect with wildlife in its natural environment.
-Abundant bird species are present – from Atlantic puffin to bald eagles – as well as mammals such as moose black bear and, of course, whales.
-The Bay of Fundy is a haven for fin, minke, and the rare right whale, harbour, and grey seals and seabirds.
+Abundant bird species are present here – from Atlantic puffins to bald eagles – as well as mammals such as moose, black bear and whales.
+The Bay of Fundy is a haven for fin, minke and the rare right whale, seabirds, and harbour and grey seals.

 Ideal for viewing: humpback whale, American black bear, moose, harbour seal, Atlantic puffin

 Nutrient rich waters surrounding this, the largest of the Fundy Islands, provide a haven for seabirds, seals and whales.
 Cetacean species include humpback, the North Atlantic right whale, harbour porpoise and white-sided dolphin.
 Over 360 species of land, shore and sea birds have been identified here.

 Ideal for viewing: North Atlantic right whale, humpback whale, minke whale, Atlantic puffin, Atlantic white sided dolphin